 How to invest in search funds

-- Contact university search fund programs
+- Contact university-led search fund programs

-- Invest in ready-to-go deals at CapitalPad
+- Invest in searcher deals on a deal-by-deal basis on CapitalPad

 - Look for deals on SearchFunder

-- Cold outreach on Linkedin
+- Cold outreach to searchers on Linkedin

-- Visit search fund conferences
+- Network at search fund conferences

-- Allocating with a fund
+- Allocate with a dedicated fund

 5 Phases of a Search Fund Investment Model